 - What to Use Instead of Thai Basil?
 If you can’t find this fresh in the supermarket, substitute with regular basil.
 I do it all the time because sometimes thai basil is hard to come by and I don’t want to make a special trip to the Asian grocer just to get it.

-- Use fresh lime juice and fresh ginger.
-I know you can get lime juice in a bottle and crushed ginger in a bottle and there is a time and place for those things, convenient that they are.
+- Use fresh and fresh ginger.
+I know you can get in a bottle and crushed ginger in a bottle and there is a time and place for those things, convenient that they are.
 This is not one of those.
-Fresh lime juice and freshly grated ginger will go a long way to making this a standout Thai Prawn Salad and not a sad, drab wannabe asian salald.
+Fresh and freshly grated ginger will go a long way to making this a standout Thai Prawn Salad and not a sad, drab wannabe asian salald.

 - Chicken: Use ground chicken/chicken mince in place of the prawns, following the same instructions to marinate before frying off in a wok or pan.